jbshep/conversational-python-legacy/chapters/ch1_basicio_types.md

 Any time we type a specific value like `5` or `5.25` in a program, we call that value a *literal*.
 That is, `5.25` is a float literal because it is "literally" the value `5.25`.
-It’s important to have the word "literal" in your programmer vocabulary.
+It's important to have the word "literal" in your programmer vocabulary.

 Now let us consider a different example, shown in Listing~\ref{code:firstlast}.